transcom/mymove-docs/docs/frontend/guides/how-we-use-react-query.md

 :::

-On the MilMove project, [we create Mutations for specific Components or Pages][gh-mymove-hooks-queries].
+On the MilMove project, [we create Mutations for specific Components or Pages][gh-mymove-use-mutation].
 The reason for that is because these Mutations have callback functions that are specific to user actions.
 This allows us to do specific Component or Page actions on Success or Error related to the data being shown on that Component or Page.